 About the Book

 On a side note, I would love to hear from you.
-What is your favorite quote on this list and why?
+What is your favorite Brian Tracy quote from Be a Sales Superstar?
 Leave a comment below to share your thoughts.
 Have a nice day!